yahoo/Oak/README.md

 ## Background

 ### Design Points
-- Oak consists of an on-heap index to off-heap keys and values.
-Oak's index is structured as a list of contiguous chunks of memory; this speeds up searches through the index due to access locality and cache-friendliness.
-Read more about [Oak design](https://github.com/yahoo/Oak/wiki/Design).
+- OakMap consists of an on-heap index to off-heap keys and values.
+OakMap's index is structured as a list of contiguous chunks of memory; this speeds up searches through the index due to access locality and cache-friendliness.
+Read more about [OakMap design](https://github.com/yahoo/Oak/wiki/Design).
-- Oak's keys and the values are copied and stored in self-managed off-heap byte arrays.
+- OakMap's keys and the values are copied and stored in self-managed off-heap byte arrays.

 ### Design Requirements
-In order to efficiently manage its content, Oak requires that the user define two auxiliary tools: a Serializer and a Comparator; both are passed during construction.
+In order to efficiently manage its content, OakMap requires that the user define two auxiliary tools: a Serializer and a Comparator; both are passed during construction.
 1. *Serializer:* Both keys and values need to provide a (1) serializer, (2) deserializer, and (3) serialized size calculator.
 All three are parts of [Serializer](#serializer).
-	- For boosting performance, Oak allocates space for a given key/value and then uses the given serializer to write the key/value directly to the allocated space.
-Oak uses the appropriate size calculator to deduce the amount of space to be allocated.
+	- For boosting performance, OakMap allocates space for a given key/value and then uses the given serializer to write the key/value directly to the allocated space.
+OakMap uses the appropriate size calculator to deduce the amount of space to be allocated.
 Note that both keys and the values are variable-sized.
-2. *Comparator:* In order to compare the internally-kept serialized keys with the deserialized key provided by the API, Oak requires a (key) comparator.
+2. *Comparator:* In order to compare the internally-kept serialized keys with the deserialized key provided by the API, OakMap requires a (key) comparator.
 The comparator compares two keys, each of which may be provided either as a deserialized object or as a serialized one, determining whether they are equal, and if not, which is bigger.

 ## Install
-Oak is a library.
+OakMap is a library.
 After downloading Oak, compile it using `mvn install package` to compile and install.
 Then update your project's pom.xml file dependencies, as follows:
 ```
   <dependency>
       <groupId>oak</groupId>